 Artistic Director

 Shawn serves First United Methodist Church of Hershey as Director of Music Ministry.
 He has been ringing handbells since 1987 and directing since 1991.
-In addition to his church work, he is an adjunct music professor at Messiah University in Grantham and Sales Ambassador for Malmark Bells.
+In addition to his church work he is an adjunct music professor at Messiah University in Grantham.
 He holds bachelor’s degrees in Music Education and Sacred Music from Lebanon Valley College, a master’s degree in Sacred Music from Westminster Choir College, and the doctorate in worship studies from the Robert E. Webber Institute for Worship Studies.
-Shawn and his wife, Laura, have four children, Peter, Sarah, Christian, and Aaron and two dogs - Lilah and Dilly.
-They reside in Elizabethtown.
+Shawn and his wife, Laura, have four adult children and they reside in Elizabethtown.

 Lisa started ringing handbells in 1986 at Grace Lutheran Church, Lancaster.
 She later co-directed the handbell choir at St. John Lutheran Church, Richfield.
 While she has served as a church organist, the piano is still her first love.
 More recently, she wrote the lyrics for several hymns and liturgical pieces for the “Polka Mass with the Heidelberg Brass Band.”
 She is a Medical Laboratory Scientist and enjoys relaxing with a good book or crossword puzzle and spending time in nature.
 Lisa lives in Ephrata with her husband, Glenn.